 Inside guinea pigs are fine to stay in their usual cage during bonfire night.

-Once your guinea pigs are inside, its important to block as much of the sound and lights out as possible.
-Closing windows and closing curtains and blinds are a fairly easy but effective way of achieving this.
+Once your guinea pigs are inside, it’s important to block as much of the sound and lights out as possible.
+Closing windows and closing curtains and blinds are fairly easy but effective ways of achieving this.